 Are you wanting to find your way around the night sky based on angles in the sky?
 The citing of key stars and star groups by degrees in the sky can be confusing if you’re not used to this sky measurement of celestial distances.
 But, to make sense of it, all you need is your hand.
 Here I delve into sky measures with your hand.

 Do you want to know the angular distance between two stars?
-Rather than an app to measure the degrees, you can figure it out using a simple hand measurement guide.
+Rather than an app or refering to an astronomy book for measurements, you can figure it out by using a simple hand measurement guide.
 Read on…

 What is angular distance?
 Angular distance is the measure of degrees between two stars in the sky as observed from Earth.
 You might want to know angular distances when you are using a star map or an app such as Stellarium on your phone.